MavenRain/term-cat/README.md

 | Esc                  | Cancel an in-flight stream        |
 | Ctrl+C / Ctrl+D      | Quit when idle                    |

-## Architecture

-See `CLAUDE.md` for the rules the codebase follows, and the design plan at the top of `src/lib.rs`.

 ## Roadmap

 Out of v1: markdown rendering with syntax highlighting, slash commands (`/clear`, `/save`, `/load`, `/model`), conversation persistence, image / file attachments, RAG.